semmi88/semmi88.github.io/book_reviews/manager_path.md

 - doubling rule - when doing estimations
 - 20% of capacity on sustainability (tech debt, refactor, sustainable engineering)

 Managing time:
 - importance vs urgency
 - efficient meeting - agenda / up-front work-reading / summary-conclusion documented

 Effective strategy for saying NO:
 - yes, and for that we only have to delay the other project
 - help me say yes - asking details about ideas
 - yes, but not right now - appeal to budget/time

-### Management tasks - 4 general categories
-- Info gathering/sharing
-- Nudging - reminders, keep on track, asking questions (instead of ordering)
-- Decision Making - managing conflicting perspectives and even with incomplete information
-- Role Modeling - values

-### CTO

-- not a techincal role, tehc peopl would not enjoy it
+Main goals:
+- team is aligned, shared vision
+- team works effectively

+Strategies
+- break down the complex end goal into smaller pieces (milestones)
+- prioritize, set order tasks should be done in
+- risk & uncertainty - leads to slow downs and fail
+- push throught the details unknowns
-- instead a strategist to expand the company - guessing about the future
+- adjust the plan on the fly

-Delivering bad news:
-- in person (if possible)
-- individually (instead ot all at once)
-- clear & honest
-- show that you care about team/project
-- why is this the path forward?
-- what are new opportunities?

-Asking for advice
-- shows respect and it's a covert way to surface problems
+- launch/rollback plan

 ### Culture

-A complex system that works, always evolves from a simple system that works - never created from scratch.
+A complex system that works, always evolves from a simple system that works - never created from scratch
 - shared rules of a community, core principles, guidelines to follow
 - creates automatic rules of interaction/decision making
 - makes collaboration easier, aligned